rskTech/k8s_material/RBAC/README.md

-# There are kinds of users that need access to a Kubernetes cluster
+# There are three kinds of users that need access to a Kubernetes cluster
 ### 1. Developers/Admins
 ####   Users that are responsible to do administrative or developmental tasks on the cluster.
 This includes operations like upgrading the cluster or creating the resources/workloads on the cluster